Philippine Basketball Association draft: Eligibility

 Players who apply for the draft on the fourth or fifth year of eligibility will instead be assigned to a lottery separate from the draft proper.
 Foreign players, or imports, don't enter the PBA draft.
 Instead, they are signed directly by teams and only play in conferences which allow imports, such as the Commissioner's Cup and Governors' Cup.
-Naturalized citizens can only play in the association also as imports.
+Naturalized citizens are classified as imports.

+Beginning with the PBA season 51 draft in 2027, players who have existing contracts with teams from other leagues cannot declare for the draft.
+The new condition came as more players were drafted from the Maharlika Pilipinas Basketball League, whose season runs from March to December, and were required to fulfill their contracts with MPBL teams before joining the PBA.

 Historical requirements

 From 2015 to 2019, all entrants were also required to play at least seven games across two PBA D-League conferences.
 Anyone who played for the Philippines men's national basketball team was exempted from this rule and was automatically eligible for the draft.
 Starting with the PBA season 46 draft in 2021, this requirement was abolished for all players.

 Until the season 46 draft, all Filipino-foreigner entrants must have had documents from the Department of Justice and the Bureau of Immigration proving their Philippine citizenship.
 This clause was repealed later in November that year, abolishing the rule as of the PBA season 47 draft in 2022.